ParkinsonLab/Architect/README.md

 	- Template scripts for each tool under scripts/individual_enzyme_annotation.
 	- TEMPLATE_run_reconstruction.sh under scripts/model_reconstruction.
-	- For either of the above, werify that the lines starting with ``module load`` point towards a package you have in your system.
-Otherwise, consider adding the directory with the package to your PATH variable.
+	- For either of the above, verify that the lines starting with ``module load`` point towards a package you have in your system.
+Otherwise, consider adding the directory with the module to your PATH variable.

 * If you are using a supercomputer which does not use the SLURM job scheduler, make the following changes while ensuring that you do not change the line numbers on which each remaining line of code appears: